 For children with newly diagnosed ALL, standard therapy consists of chemotherapy for remission induction, followed by consolidation/intensification and maintenance therapy, and intrathecal chemotherapy.
 Treatment is also needed to address clinical or subclinical disease at extramedullary sites, i.e., the central nervous system (CNS) and testes.
 For the CNS, treatments may include additional intrathecal chemotherapy, systemic chemotherapy, or radiation.
-Although radiation may be used to treat testicular involvement, a strategy of aggressive conventional chemotherapy with no radiation has led to good outcomes in studies and is used in clinical practice. ^{5,29}
+Although radiation may be used to treat testicular involvement, a strategy of aggressive conventional chemotherapy with no radiation has led to good outcomes in studies and is used in clinical practice.^{5,28}

-For patients with Philadelphia chromosome-positive (Ph+) ALL, standard treatment includes use of a tyrosine kinase inhibitor (TKI) such as imatinib or dasatinib plus chemotherapy, sometimes followed by hematopoietic stem cell transplantation (HSCT) in first complete response (CR).30 Based on available evidence, use of a TKI plus intensive chemotherapy is likely to extend overall survival in children with Ph+ ALL.31

-The optimization of chemotherapy regimens for pediatric ALL over many decades has led to CR rates of 90% to 100% and potential cure rates exceeding 85%.
-32,5 Systemic induction chemotherapy typically includes 3 drugs: vincristine, L-asparaginase, and a corticosteroid (prednisone or dexamethasone).
+For patients with Philadelphia chromosome-positive (Ph+) ALL, standard treatment includes use of a tyrosine kinase inhibitor (TKI) such as imatinib or dasatinib plus chemotherapy, sometimes followed by hematopoietic stem cell transplantation (HSCT) in first complete response (CR).30 Based on available evidence, use of a TKI plus intensive chemotherapy is likely to extend overall survival in children with Ph+ ALL.31 induction chemotherapy typically includes 3 drugs: vincristine, asparaginase, and a corticosteroid (prednisone or dexamethasone).
 A fourth drug (an anthracycline, either daunorubicin or doxorubicin) may be included, usually for higher-risk patients.5 The great majority of patients (>95%) will achieve CR to induction chemotherapy within 4 weeks of treatment.
-If residual disease (i.e., MRD) is found despite standard induction and consolidation, therapy may be further intensified or given for a longer duration.33 In addition, blinatumomab is a bispecific CD19-directed CD3 T-cell engager that is approved by the U.S. Food and Drug Administration (FDA) for the treatment of adults and children with B-cell precursor ALL that is in first or second remission with MRD.34 Of note, blinatumomab is also being investigated as a potential frontline therapy for children with ALL in the COG AALL1731 study, which compares the bispecific agent to conventional chemotherapy.35
+If residual disease (i.e., MRD) is found despite standard induction and consolidation, therapy may be further intensified or given for a longer duration.33 In addition, blinatumomab is a bispecific CD19-directed CD3 T-cell engager that is approved by the U.S. Food and Drug Administration (FDA) for the treatment of adults and children with B-cell precursor ALL that is in first or second remission with MRD.34 Of note, blinatumomab was investigated as a frontline therapy for children with ALL in the COG AALL1731 study, which compares the bispecific agent to conventional chemotherapy and showed significantly improved disease-free survival.35,84